 Supplemental Hurricane Names

 Atlantic Storm Names

 Eastern North-Pacific Storm Names

 The History of Naming Hurricanes

-- In 1953, to avoid the repetitive use of names, the system was revised so that storms would be given female names.
+In 1953, to avoid the repetitive use of names, the system was revised so that storms would be given exclusively female names.
 This mimicked the habits of old naval meteorologists, who named the storms after their wife or girlfriend, much the way ships at sea were named by sailors after women and the wives they missed.
 A weatherman in Australia is credited with being the first person to give a tropical storm a female name.

-- In 1979, the system was revised again to include both female and male names, alternating between masculine and feminine.
+In 1979, the system was revised again to include both female and male names, alternating between masculine and feminine.